2BSDE with uncertain horizon and application to stochastic control in erratic environments: Introduction

 A very special case arises when $\xi=g(X_T)$ where $X$ is a solution to a stochastic differential equation and $F(s,\omega,Y_s,Z_s)=F(s,X_s(\omega),Y_s(\omega),Z_s(\omega))$, the corresponding BSDE is set in a Markovian framework.
-The wellposedness of a Markovian BSDE can thus be reduced to the existence of a solution in a PDE where $Y$ is the solution and $Z$ is its gradient, see, for example, \cite{ma2002representation}.
-This type of equation was first introduced by Bismuth in \cite{bismut1973conjugate}, proving the existence and uniqueness of the solution when the generator $F$ is assumed to be linear in $Y$ and $Z$.
-It has then been generalized in the seminal paper \cite{pardoux1990adapted} under Lipschitz conditions in a Markovian setting, then extended to a non-Markovian framework with applications in finance (pricing and hedging of derivative) is the celebrated article \cite{el1997backward} or to more general assumptions to the generator $F$, like stochastic Lipschitz or quadratic growth \cite{bahlali2001backward,briand2008bsdes,briand2008quadratic} or extended to jump processes \cite{buckdahn1994bsde,rong1997solutions,quenez2013bsdes,papapantoleon2018existence}.
-Since these foundational studies, BSDEs have been extensively investigated, together with their links with stochastic control and applications in diverse fields of applied mathematics: finance and utility maximization, see for example \cite{el1997backward,rouge2000pricing,hu2005utility,ceci2014bsdes,morlais2009quadratic}, insurance \cite{delong2013backward,dos2010some}, risk theory \cite{barrieu2009pricing}, games theory \cite{cvitanic1996backward,karatzas2012bsde,buckdahn2011some,lin2012bsde} or biology \cite{mastrolia2018density,shamarova2017backward,jusselin2023scaling}.
-We refer more generally to \cite{yong1999backward,touzi2012optimal,carmona2016lectures} for more details of the BSDE theory.\\
+The well-posedness of a Markovian BSDE can thus be reduced to the existence of a solution in a PDE where $Y$ is the solution and $Z$ is its gradient, see, for example, \cite{ma2002representation}.
+This type of equation was first introduced by Bismut in \cite{bismut1973conjugate}, proving the existence and uniqueness of the solution when the generator $F$ is assumed to be linear in $Y$ and $Z$.
+It has then been generalized in the seminal paper \cite{pardoux1990adapted} under Lipschitz conditions in a Markovian setting, then extended to a non-Markovian framework with applications in finance (pricing and hedging of derivatives) in the celebrated article\cite{el1997backward} or to more general assumptions to the generator $F$, like stochastic Lipschitz or quadratic growth \cite{bahlali2001backward,briand2008bsdes,briand2008quadratic} or extended to jump processes \cite{buckdahn1994bsde,rong1997solutions,quenez2013bsdes,papapantoleon2018existence}.
+Since these foundational studies, BSDEs have been extensively investigated, together with their links with stochastic control and applications in diverse fields of applied mathematics including but not limited to utility maximization, see for example \cite{el1997backward,rouge2000pricing,hu2005utility,ceci2014bsdes,morlais2009quadratic} and games theory.
+We refer more generally to \cite{yong1999backward,touzi2012optimal} for more details of the BSDE theory.\\

 In this work, we focus on a stochastic control problem, in a non-Markovian setting in which a diffusion process $X$ is controlled both in drift and volatility:

 Echoing the analysis presented in \cite[Chapter 9]{zhang2017stochastic} and \cite[Chapter 4]{yong1999backward}, different types of control strategies can be considered in stochastic control problems.
 When the control process is open-loop - meaning it depends on time $t$ and the underlying Brownian motion $W$ - the problem is naturally framed in a \emph{strong formulation}.
 This setting leads to the study of Forward-Backward Stochastic Differential Equations (FBSDEs for short), and the optimal control can be characterized using the stochastic maximum principle, originally formulated by Pontryagin in the 1950s; see, for instance, \cite{yong1999backward,oksendal2010maximum}.
 Alternatively, in the case of \emph{closed-loop} (or feedback) control, where the control depends on $t$ and the controlled state process $X$, the problem is typically treated in a \emph{weak formulation}.
 This framework often arises in contexts such as Stackelberg games or contract theory \cite[Section 4]{cvitanic2018dynamic}.
 In this setting, Girsanov’s theorem is employed to shift to a family of equivalent probability measures $\mathbb{P}^{\alpha}$, under which a new Brownian motion is defined.
 This change of measure facilitates the analysis of the control problem via BSDE.